-Downstream is comprised of Manufacturing, Marketing and Trading and the Downstream PCF addresses these aspects for liquids and gases downstream from the point at which custody of hydrocarbons are handed over (transferred) to a point of sale for distribution.
-The Downstream PCF is also available for download.
+The Downstream Petroleum PCF addresses manufacturing, marketing, and trading of liquids and gases downstream from the point at which custody of hydrocarbons are handed over (transferred) to the point of sale for distribution.

 This release of the Upstream Petroleum PCF is aligned with NAICS codes listed below.
 The North American Industry Classification System (NAICS) coding scheme allows us to easily categorize content into neat industry specific buckets.
 The alignment of a PCF to a specific set of codes doesn't limit the utility of the framework in other industries: it just gives you an idea of what our designers and subject matter experts considered during the development of the framework.

 - 21 Mining, Quarrying, and Oil and Gas Extraction

 - 211 Oil and Gas Extraction

 - 2111 Oil and Gas Extraction

 - 21111 Oil and Gas Extraction

 - 211111 Crude Petroleum and Natural Gas Extraction

 Other / associated industries: